 Region: Rhône Valley, France | ABV: 15% (approx.) | Tasting Notes: Black fruits, Smoky wood, Pepper

-Contrary to popular belief, powerhouse reds are perfect for summer sipping, particularly when backyard barbecue favorites are on the table.
+Contrary to popular belief, powerhouse reds can be perfect for summer sipping, particularly when backyard barbecue favorites are on the table.
 For juicy burgers and grilled red meats, we can’t think of a better pick than this high-octane wine from Paul Avril.
-Expect dark and dense flavors of black fruits, raisins, smoky wood, and pepper to ooze from this wine’s concentrated and lengthy palate.
+Expect dark and dense flavors of black fruits, raisins, smoky wood, and pepper decorating this wine’s concentrated and lengthy palate.
 Serve slightly chilled and sip with food!
 This bottle packs a serious punch.

 Region: Burgenland, Austria | ABV: 10.5% | Tasting Notes: Strawberries, Peach skin, Crushed rocks